Saksham2k03/Mental-Health-Assessment-with-Explainable-AI/README.md

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-brightgreen.svg)
 ![Frameworks](https://img.shields.io/badge/frameworks-TensorFlow%20%7C%20Keras-orange.svg)

-[cite_start]A multimodal deep learning framework for real-time mental health assessment by analyzing facial expressions and vocal tones, with a core focus on transparency through Explainable AI (XAI)[cite: 228, 288]. [cite_start]This project was developed as a B.Tech. final year project at Netaji Subhas University of Technology (NSUT), New Delhi[cite: 241, 248].
+A multimodal deep learning framework for real-time mental health assessment by analyzing facial expressions and vocal tones, with a core focus on transparency through Explainable AI (XAI)[cite: 228, 288].
+This project was developed as a B.Tech. final year project at Netaji Subhas University of Technology (NSUT), New Delhi[cite: 241, 248].

 ---

 ## 🚀 The Problem

-[cite_start]Traditional mental health assessments often rely on subjective self-reports, which can be inconsistent, biased, and inaccessible due to stigma or cost[cite: 22, 284]. [cite_start]Furthermore, most AI-driven solutions act as "black boxes," providing predictions without transparent reasoning, which limits their trustworthiness in sensitive healthcare applications[cite: 24, 311].
+Traditional mental health assessments often rely on subjective self-reports, which can be inconsistent, biased, and inaccessible due to stigma or cost[cite: 22, 284].
+Furthermore, most AI-driven solutions act as "black boxes," providing predictions without transparent reasoning, which limits their trustworthiness in sensitive healthcare applications[cite: 24, 311].

 ---

 ## 💡 Our Solution

-This project introduces a proactive and transparent approach to mental health monitoring. [cite_start]By fusing insights from multiple emotional channels and making the AI's logic interpretable, we aim to create a reliable tool for early emotional distress detection[cite: 17, 19].
+This project introduces a proactive and transparent approach to mental health monitoring.
+By fusing insights from multiple emotional channels and making the AI's logic interpretable, we aim to create a reliable tool for early emotional distress detection[cite: 17, 19].

 ### Key Features
 * **🧠 Multimodal Emotion Recognition**: The system integrates two parallel deep learning models for a holistic emotional analysis:
-    * [cite_start]**Facial Emotion Recognition (FER)**: A VGGNet-based CNN classifies emotions from real-time facial expressions[cite: 36, 287].
+    * **Facial Emotion Recognition (FER)**: A VGGNet-based CNN classifies emotions from real-time facial expressions[cite: 36, 287].
-    * [cite_start]**Voice Emotion Recognition (VER)**: A hybrid CNN-LSTM architecture analyzes vocal features like tone and pitch to detect emotion in speech[cite: 80, 287].
+    * **Voice Emotion Recognition (VER)**: A hybrid CNN-LSTM architecture analyzes vocal features like tone and pitch to detect emotion in speech[cite: 80, 287].
-* [cite_start]**🔍 Explainable AI (XAI) for Transparency**: To build trust and enable validation, the model's decisions are made transparent[cite: 288].
+* **🔍 Explainable AI (XAI) for Transparency**: To build trust and enable validation, the model's decisions are made transparent[cite: 288].
-    * [cite_start]**Grad-CAM** generates visual heatmaps on faces, highlighting the key regions (e.g., eyes, mouth) that influence a prediction[cite: 205, 516].
+    * **Grad-CAM** generates visual heatmaps on faces, highlighting the key regions (e.g., eyes, mouth) that influence a prediction[cite: 205, 516].
-    * [cite_start]**SHAP and LIME** assign importance scores to vocal features, explaining *why* a certain emotion was detected from audio[cite: 205, 414].
+    * **SHAP and LIME** assign importance scores to vocal features, explaining *why* a certain emotion was detected from audio[cite: 205, 414].
-* [cite_start]**🏆 High Performance**: The integrated multimodal system achieves a robust overall accuracy of **91.42%** on test datasets[cite: 698].
+* **🏆 High Performance**: The integrated multimodal system achieves a robust overall accuracy of **91.42%** on test datasets[cite: 698].

 ---